SaniyaKhullar/NetREm/README.md

 We predict that positive scores between predictors (e.g. $TF_1$ and $TF_2$ have a score of 0.856197) tend to imply potential cooperativity (e.g. cobinding) among them.
 Negative scores may suggest antagonistic activity between the TFs (e.g. $TF_1$ and $TF_5$ have a score of -2.315411), where these TFs may compete to regulate the $TG$ through biological mechanisms that may be investigated further through experiments.

-We can test the performance of our data on testing data $X_{test}$ ($M = 30$ samples), to understand better the generalizability of our NetREm model on new, unseen, data 🧙‍♀️.
+We can test the performance of our data on testing data $X_{test}$ ($M = 30$ samples), to understand better the generalizability of our NetREm model on new, unseen, data.

 ```python